Costco: Largest and smallest warehouses

 In 2005, Costco's largest store (by area) was in Hillsboro, Oregon, with 148,663 sqft.
 In 2015, Costco completed an expansion in Salt Lake City, Utah, making it the new largest Costco at 235,000 sqft.
 The Salt Lake City store was the first to be expanded into a hybrid between the conventional Costco warehouse format and the newer Costco Business Center format, which explains its gigantic size.

-In 2023, Costco had planned on building a new warehouse store in Fresno, California, which would have had a 241,000 sqft footprint, making it the largest store.
+In 2023, Costco had planned to build a new warehouse store in Fresno, California, with a 241,000 sqft footprint, making it the largest store.
 But the city only approved 219,000 sqft.
 In 2019, Costco opened its biggest store in Canada, in St. John's, Newfoundland and Labrador; the store is 182,000 sqft.